raycast/extensions/extensions/title/README.md

 ### Special Words

-In the settings panel, you can add your own rules for capitalizing certain rules (separate words with a comma).
+In the settings panel, you can add your own rules for capitalizing certain words (separate words with a comma).

 <img src="media/title-settings.png" width="600">